aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 3. Can you modify $PATH?

-There is no writable folder, If we can modify it, then we need to add a writable folder to the `$PATH`, which is `/tmp` folder
+There is no writable folder.
+If we can modify it, then we need to add a writable folder to the `$PATH`, which is `/tmp` folder

 ```bash
 $ export PATH=/tmp:$PATH